Becoming an Optician in Idaho

 There are not many on-campus optician programs in Idaho since licensure is not a requirement to work in the field, but if you would like to further your education in the vision care industry, Idaho State offers an optometry program.

-For those interesting in learning about opticianry before seeking a job, the Penn Foster Career School offers an online Optician Career Diploma Program that can be completed in as little as seven months.
+For those interesting in learning about opticianry before seeking a job, the Penn Foster College offers an online Optician Exam Prep Career Diploma Program that can be completed in as little as seven months.
 While many places of employment do provide on-the-job training, having a diploma from Penn Foster on your resume will likely place you above other candidates for the same position who have little to no experience in the field.

 Outlook and Salaries for Opticians in Idaho

 According to the Bureau of Labor Statistics (BLS), there were about 550 people working as opticians in Idaho in 2018.
 Additionally, there were 200 people working as ophthalmic medical technicians as well as 210 people employed as optometrists in the same year.
 By 2028, it is predicted that jobs for licensed opticians in Idaho will grow considerably, up to 22 percent.

 The average annual salary for licensed opticians working in Idaho was $32,540 in 2020.
 Ophthalmic medical technologists earned approximately $39,300 in 2020, and optometrists earned an average of $104,560 in the same year.

 Salaries in Idaho by Occupation